The Truth About Interstitial Cystitis

-By reducing inflammation through necessary diet and lifestyle changes, you will be able to reverse your IC.
+By reducing inflammation through necessary diet and lifestyle changes, and addressing pelvic pain (if needed) you will be able to reverse your IC.
 Odds are that there are several factors contributing to your inflammation but if you can get to the root cause you can regain your health and get your life back.

 How I Got My Life Back